What You Need to Know About Wi-Fi Extenders

 How Do Wi-Fi Extenders Work?

 A Wi-Fi extender works in a similar way to a stereo amplifier.
 It takes the signal that it receives, amplifies it and moves it to a different channel on your Wi-Fi frequency.
 It can be placed anywhere that you may have trouble receiving Wi-Fi due to distance or obstructions such as walls or furniture.
-If you get one, make sure that it has a relatively clear path for the signal to travel to the extender first.
+If you get a wi-fi extender, make sure that it has a relatively clear path for the signal to travel to the extender first.

 Are There Any Differences Between Wi-Fi Extenders and Repeaters?